 Whole Classroom Graphing Activity

 This set has everything you will need to engage your class or small group in a larger graphing experiment.
+What a perfect example of a count and graph kindergarten activity.

 First, print out the dice, labels and graphing cards.